ardasnck/ardasnck.github.io/index.md

 Cardioversion efficacy using pulsed biphasic or biphasic truncated expontential waveforms has just been published in [**JAHA: Journal of the Americian Heart Asssociation**](http://jaha.ahajournals.org/)!

 * **09-02-2017 Lecture: Stay motivated!** <br>
 I held a lecture on motivation behind a research carrier for undergraduate medical students, Aarhus University.
-Slides can be found [**here** (Danish).](https://www.dropbox.com/s/zmhe0xyoxxnd7i5/Forskning_7_sem.pdf?dl=0)